mecramer/formik-complete-examples/README.md

 ls

 Formik components:
 * Formik - a replacement to the useFormik hook.
-Its a context provider component that provides the different properties and helper methods of the following 3 Formik components.
+Its a context provider component that provides the different properties and helper methods of the following 3 Formik components:
   1. import Formik
   2. wrap entire component with the formik component
   3. pass in: initialValues, validationSchema and onSubmit